 This is an opportunity provided by the Rural Poverty and Agriculture programme: Find out more

-We would also like to see professional evidence of your interest in the field of rural peoples’ issues and development
+We would also like to see professional evidence of your interest in the field of rural peoples’ issues and development.

-Thomson Reuters Foundation, through IFAD funding and support, offers full bursaries for journalists from Asia countries working for established media organisations.
+Thomson Reuters Foundation, through IFAD funding and support, offers full bursaries for journalists from developing world countries working for established media organisations.
 Bursaries would include air travel expenses (economy class), accommodation, local transfers and meals.
 Please note that you need to check visa requirements and ensure you have the necessary documentation required.
 The cost of your visa and any other related costs will be the responsibility of the participant.
 This arrangement is subject to variation.